DanielLarsenNZ/Jukebox-30/README.md

 ### The talk

-The talk is a deep-dive introductory session, suitable for experienced developers who may not yet have explored Node.js or Azure Websites in depth.
+"Hacking on Azure with Node.js and the Spotify Web API" is a deep-dive introductory session, suitable for experienced developers who may not yet have explored Node.js or Azure Websites in depth.

 I will be talking about building this project at these upcoming meetups: